Thursday 14 June 2007 – Friday 29 June 2007

 Their research enables them to extend their analytical engagement with the changing aspects of technology, with the computer, and with implications for human and cultural identity.
 Using metaphors and symbols as signs for real experience, the art presents as a static theatre printed on canvas or paper.
 By using the computer where more traditional artists would use a paintbrush or pencil, students create fresh rules for digital artistic direction.

-Image: Tim Young, 'Control' (detail), digital image print on satin paper 2007
+Image: Tim YOUNG 'Control' 2007.
+Digital image print on satin paper.
+Courtesy of the artist.